-Brown's recruitment never really ended, as he ended up signing with Tennessee (but not without a hat stunt, of course), transferring to Kansas State, and then leaving early to declare for the NFL Draft despite playing in only 15 games in his entire college career.
-He somehow ended up being a significant contributor for the Philadelphia Eagles.
+Brown's recruitment never really ended, as he ended up signing with Tennessee (but not without a hat stunt), transferring to Kansas State (along with linebacker brother Arthur, who'd signed at Miami first), and leaving early for the NFL Draft despite playing in only 15 games in his entire college career.
+He somehow ended up being a contributor for the Philadelphia Eagles.

 Just after Signing Day, Brown told Sports Illustrated he'd like to put on "seminars" to help other recruits through the process.
-Not even trying to make a joke here -- I'd seriously love to attend that.
+I'd love to attend.

 A five-star defensive end was committed to an in-state school for over a year.
-He loved the school, but became concerned when a writer for a recruiting site covering a rival school planted the idea in his head that the school to which he was committed actually had a secret commitment from another defensive end and wasn't telling him, because the school didn't want to give the impression that the position was too crowded.
+He loved the school, but became concerned when a writer covering a rival school planted the idea that his school had a secret commitment from another defensive end.

-The recruiting writer convinced him to get revenge on the school to which he was committed.
-They concocted a plan in which the player kept telling the school he was still committed, all the while planning to switch his commitment to the rival on Signing Day.
+The writer convinced him to get revenge.
+They concocted a plan in which the player kept telling the school he was committed, all the while planning to switch his commitment to a rival on Signing Day.

 On Signing Day, the player noticed the other guy was committing after himself.
 This bolstered his belief that the school was prepared to sign them both.
-So the long-time commitment decided to go through with the plan and faxed his letter to the in-state rival, burning the team to which he had been committed.
+So he decided to go through with the plan.
+He faxed his letter to the in-state rival, burning the team to which he had been committed.

-Of course, the recruiting writer who hatched the plan was lying.
-The "secret commitment" was never committed in-state and signed with a school out West.
+Of course, the writer who hatched the plan was lying.
+The "secret commitment" signed with a school out West.